-The St. Vincent de Paul Catholic Schools administration may determine disciplinary consequences for any student including detention, probation, suspension, and/or withdrawal for cause.
+The St. Vincent Catholic Schools administration may determine disciplinary consequences for any student including detention, probation, suspension, and/or withdrawal for cause.
 The administration determines consequences based on the student's actions - verbal or physical and/or displayed attitude toward others, as outlined in the Student/Parent Handbook.
-For those actions or attitudes that warrant probation, suspension, or withdrawal for cause, the administration will consult the Pastor in advance of the final decision.
+For those actions or attitudes that warrant probation, suspension, or withdrawal for cause, the administration will consult the Superintendent in advance of the final decision.
 The administration reserves the right to waive and/or deviate from the disciplinary regulation, for just cause, at its discretion.

-SV Jr/Sr High has the right to discipline a student whose out-of-school conduct brings negative attention to the school and church community or which seriously detracts from the reputation of the school.
+St. Vincent Schools has the right to discipline a student whose out-of-school conduct brings negative attention to the school and church community or which seriously detracts from the reputation of the school.